Parents play an essential role in preparing students for academic success.

-The role of the parent, or other home mentor, is to help provide organization and structure, to help create a proper learning environment, and to promote continuity in the learning process.
+The role of the parent, or academic coach, is to help provide organization and structure, to help create a proper learning environment, and to promote continuity in the learning process.
 Parents also act as learning companions, advocates, and facilitators for their child.
 They help build and sustain a positive relationship with the school, and work closely with teachers to ensure a successful learning experience.

 Parents contribute to their child’s learning experience by being present and available as much as possible, showing an interest, asking questions, and communicating frequently with teachers.
-Being your child’s home mentor may include things like providing additional learning materials, exploring concepts together, reviewing and proofreading assignments, reading out loud, or simply expressing encouragement.
+Being your child’s academic coach may include things like providing additional learning materials, exploring concepts together, reviewing and proofreading assignments, reading out loud, or simply expressing encouragement.

 A strong partnership and excellent communication between parents, students and teachers, gives students confidence, sparks their desire to learn, and ensures a successful learning experience.
 Keeping the lines of communication strong also helps with recognizing and addressing individual learning challenges.